 WATER: awaken your digestive system

 Drinking a cup of warm water first thing in the morning is great for improving digestion.
-The warm water serves to stimulate the gastrointestinal tract and peristalsis—the waves of muscle contractions within the intestinal walls that maintains bodily flow.
+The warm water stimulates the gastrointestinal tract and peristalsis—the waves of muscle contractions within the intestinal walls that maintain bodily flow.

 FIRE: Say a prayer before meals

-The fire element is representative of agni, which helps us digest our food and transform all of our life experiences into memory.
-Ayurveda suggests eating meals with full attention on your food for optimal digestion.
+The fire element is representative of agni, which helps us digest our food and transform our life experiences into memory.
+Ayurveda suggests eating meals with full attention to your food for optimal digestion.
 The first step is to turn off or turn away all electronic devices while eating and say a prayer before meals to awaken our digestive fire.

 annam brahma raso Vishnu